IS PRESIDENT BUHARI’S LOVE AFFAIR WITH NIGER REPUBLIC, A BETRAYAL OF TRUST?

 Wake up Nigerians, this sleep is taking too long!

 Israel GodsPower ANAWEOKHAI is a Catholic Priest of the Missionary Society of St Paul.
-He is currently on mission in the Archdiocese of Douala, Cameroon.
+At the time of writing this piece he is currently on mission in the Archdiocese of Douala, Cameroon.